-Please read the article and try to answer the following questions:
+Please read the article and try to answer the following questions (see attached instructions):

 - 1) Was the study described as randomized (this includes the use of words such as randomly, random, and randomization)? - 2) Was the study described as double blind? - 3) Was there a description of withdrawals and dropouts?